pyjavo/lab_decision_trees_random_forest/README.md

 jupyter notebook
 ```

-5. **Open the notebook for Exploratory Data Analysis (EDA):**

-In your browser, navigate to the notebook file (e.g., `lab_1.ipynb`) to begin the exploratory data analysis.
-You can inspect the dataset, generate summary statistics, visualize distributions, and uncover patterns within the data.
+5. **Run the analysis notebook:**

+Open the notebook file (e.g., `eda_and_tree_based_models.ipynb`) in your browser.
+The notebook walks through data exploration, model training, and evaluation with clear, reproducible steps and visualizations.

+---

+This project not only demonstrates applied knowledge in supervised learning with tree-based models but also emphasizes good practices in data preprocessing, model evaluation, and interpretability — key competencies for a Machine Learning Engineer role.